-- (a) An employee other than a casual employee working on a public holiday will be paid for a minimum of four hours' work. - (b) Employees other than maintenance or horticultural employees who work on a prescribed holiday may, by agreement, work at 150% of the ordinary hourly rate, instead of the penalty rate prescribed in clause 24.1, provided that: - (i) equivalent paid time is added to the employee's annual leave; or - (ii) an alternative day off instead of the public holiday may be taken during the week in which the holiday falls, or will be allowed to the employee within 28 days of the holiday falling due. - (c) An employee other than a casual working on Christmas Day when it falls on a weekend will be paid 150% of the ordinary hourly rate for the hours worked on that day and will also be entitled to the benefit of a substitute day.
+- (a) An employee other than a casual employee working on a public holiday will be paid for a minimum of 4 hours' work. - (b) Employees other than maintenance or horticultural employees who work on a prescribed holiday may, by agreement, work at 150% of the ordinary hourly rate, instead of the penalty rate prescribed in clause 24.1, provided that: - (i) equivalent paid time is added to the employee's annual leave; or - (ii) an alternative day off instead of the public holiday may be taken during the week in which the holiday falls, or will be allowed to the employee within 28 days of the holiday falling due. - (c) An employee other than a casual working on Christmas Day when it falls on a weekend, and is not prescribed as a public holiday under the NES, will be paid 150% of the ordinary hourly rate for the hours worked on that day and will also be entitled to the benefit of a substitute day.